 Ah, we had an answer instantly, back on went the gauge and we tipped the fuel tank up so the petrol was over the hole, pumped the balloon thingy and pulled the starter.
 The Mercury roared into life and we all did a happy dance.

-Much later in my garage at home, I managed to find the hose in the bottom of the fuel tank, it is exactly the right size to go to the bottom of the tank with no room for it to full off.
+Much later, in my garage at home, I found the hose in the bottom of the fuel tank; it is exactly the right size to go to the bottom of the tank with no room for it to fall off.
 How it fell off is still a complete mystery I can only put this incident down to the “Gazza curse”.